Forget Irish dance or Irish fiddle, learn Irish!

 The course is easily set out and accessible for complete beginners and for those just brushing up on their cúpla focail.
 It also offers a browser version where you can work on translating texts to practice further.
 Each question is linked to a discussion forum where learners can discuss wrong or right answers together and help each other learn.

-Clilstore is a collection of content and language integrated learning (CLIL) teaching materials that links videos and their text with suitable online dictionaries.
+Clilstore is a collection of content and language integrated learning (CLIL) teaching materials that link videos and their text with suitable online dictionaries.

 CLIL is a teaching concept by which learners focus on a subject already familiar to them, such as a hobby, through the medium of the second language.
 They essentially acquire language skills while dealing with a topic they are comfortable with.